RHIT-CSSE/csse332/Homework/VirtualMemoryLab2/README.md

 a frame of memory (e.g. a process forks, and forks again while some of its memory is still shared with its parent - now those frames are shared with 3 processes).
-We'll need to keep track of how many processes are using each frame (I made a big array num\_shared for the purpose).
+We'll need to keep track of how many processes are using each frame (You can make a big array `num_shared` for the purpose).
 When a page is initially allocated it should have a count of 1.
 When a process forks all its frame counts should be incremented.
 When a write causes a frame to be copied the original's count should